 We all want to achieve swoon-worthy photos, but how?
 Even if you don’t have (or have decided to forgo using a digital camera) beautiful photos are within reach if you follow this easy tutorial.
-I’ve been taking pictures with my Samsung Note 5 phone and posting on Instagram for over 2 years!
-If you really want to see the difference editing can make take a quick look back at some of my early pics and you’ll notice the difference right away!
-EEK!
+I’ve been taking pictures with my Samsung Note 5 phone and posting on Instagram for over 2 years.
+If you really want to see the difference editing can make take a quick look back at some of my early pics and you’ll notice the difference right away.
 The lighting is all off.
-They appear dark, or yellow, or faded with too much light!
+They appear dark, or yellow, or faded with too much light.

 Step-by-Step Guide to Create Swoon-Worthy Photos in IG

-Once your photo is cropped hit “Next” and you will have a choice, “Filter” or “Edit.”
+Once you decide then you crop it.
+After your photo is cropped hit “Next” and you will have a choice, “Filter” or “Edit.”
 Choose “Edit.

 The first step I take in the edit mode is to align my picture.
 Basically you want your picture to be straight.
 Sometimes it’s hard to tell until you get into this mode and as soon as you start moving the alignment the grid lines will appear.
 Use these as your guide.
 If you took your shot on an angle this can get a little tricky.
 What I suggest is using the lines of your walls, or your table or couch (depending on your subject) and make sure these are lined up.

 Some people choose to take purposefully crooked photos.
 Hmmm, how do I put this nicely?
 Julie and I think it makes pictures look “juvenile”.
 Ask yourself, have you ever see magazines take pictures like this, and you’ll have your answer.
 If you want your pictures to look professional and be taken seriously we don’t recommend it.
 Our goal is swoon-worthy photos, so let’s leave the crooked photos for the teenagers who are just having fun.